Taptap Send Referral Code 2026: €10 Bonus on Your First Transfer

 • Send to 40+ countries — Senegal, Mali, Nigeria, Kenya, Morocco, Pakistan, Haiti and more

-• Pay out to mobile money (Orange Money, Wave, MTN, M-Pesa), bank account or cash
+• Pay out to mobile money (Orange Money, Wave, MTN, M-Pesa), a bank account or cash

 • Very low fees — often zero on certain corridors — regulated by the FCA